|Guide||♦||12 Triplogs||Mine 0||0 Topics|

 Easy canyon hike on Cedar Mesa

 Mule Canyon is one such canyon.
-Most folks who have traveled Utah Route 95 between Blanding and Lake Powell are familiar with the name, as there are some excavated and partially restored ruins that are signed along the road.
-Those ruins, and their trail, is described elsewhere here.
+Most folks who have traveled Utah Route 95 between Blanding and Lake Powell are familiar with the name, as some excavated and partially restored ruins are signed along the road.
+Those ruins, and their trail, are described elsewhere here.
 Running just north of the Mule Canyon Road Ruins lays the South Fork of Mule Canyon.
-South Fork runs into North Fork just south of Route 95, and then drains into Comb Wash, at the foot of Comb Ridge, visible to the east from most of Cedar Mesa.
+South Fork runs into North Fork just south of Route 95 and then drains into Comb Wash, at the foot of Comb Ridge, visible to the east from most of Cedar Mesa.

-From the trail register, the trail drops across a narrow arroyo, and then back up onto the other side, before crossing a grassy meadow at the bottom of the canyon.
+The trail drops across a narrow arroyo from the trail register and then back up onto the other side before crossing a grassy meadow at the bottom of the canyon.
 The arroyo and road embankment are the most serious elevation changes to contend with for a basic Mule Canyon hike.

-For the most part the South Fork of Mule Canyon runs west-northwest for most of its course, with no real side canyons to speak of.
-At about 1.8 miles, there is a small draw on the north cliff face that can be used to access the mesa top between North and South forks, and can be used as a route to get to North Fork if one desires a loop or backpacking trip.
+For the most part, the South Fork of Mule Canyon runs west-northwest for most of its course, with no real side canyons to speak of.
+At about 1.8 miles, a small draw on the north cliff face can be used to access the mesa top between the North and South forks and can be used as a route to get to North Fork if one desires a loop or backpacking trip.
 The canyon bottom is flat, with very little of the steep arroyo cutting that marks Grand Gulch.
-The hiking is very easy, and the trail quite simple to follow, until about 3 miles from the trailhead.
+The hiking is very easy, and the trail is quite simple to follow until about 3 miles from the trailhead.
 The trail deteriorates quickly then, and most turn back here.
 This is the figure I used to calculate the round-trip distance.
-In the spring there is often a flowing stream at the canyon bottom, and there are also seasonal springs up on some of the terraces of the canyon.
+In the spring, there is often a flowing stream at the canyon bottom, and there are also seasonal springs up on some of the terraces of the canyon.
 Check with the Kane Gulch Ranger Station for the latest water information, though - the canyon is generally dry during the summer except for flash floods.